Directors and Officers Insurance

 Why buy D&O liability insurance?

-- Protection of personal assets, as well as spouse’s,
+- Protection of personal assets of a director or officer, as well as their spouse

 - Defense regardless of whether or not allegations are true

 Bylaws contain indemnification provisions to protect Directors and Officers.
 Despite these provisions, circumstances could exist where indemnification may not occur (the organization is financially impaired, becomes insolvent or is not capable of providing funds for defense or resulting damages).

 Why is D&O insurance such a hot topic, and sold separately of an organization's liability coverage?

 If a Commercial General Liability policy is designed to respond to claims for bodily injury or property damage suffered by a third party as a result of negligence, a Directors and Officers Liability policy is designed to respond to the financial losses suffered that may be caused by a wrongful act.
 Simply having one liability insurance policy may not be enough for your overall exposure.